-The Union and/or the grievant shall institute the grievance procedure of this Article by filing with their Immediate Supervisor, or at the level at which the alleged infraction occurred (alternative designee) during the term of this Agreement, a written grievance.
+The Union and/or the grievant shall institute the grievance procedure of this Article by filing with their Immediate Supervisor, or the Chief of Police/Director of Public Safety (Chief) in the circumstance where the alleged infraction involves them, during the term of this Agreement, a written grievance.
 Said grievance shall be filed within fifteen (15) days from the date of the occurrence of the event or the date on which the unit member had or should have had reasonable knowledge of the event or conditions upon which the grievance is based.
-Within three (3) days after receipt of such notice, the Immediate Supervisor or alternative designee shall meet or arrange to meet with the Union and/or the grievant in an attempt to resolve the grievance.
-If within five (5) days after such meeting, the Union and/or the grievant and the Immediate Supervisor or alternative designee have failed to agree upon resolution of the grievance, the Union and/or the grievant may elect to proceed to the next level.
-In the event the grievance is filed with an alterative designee and is not resolved at that level, the matter shall advance to the next appropriate step in the grievance procedure.
+Within three (3) days after receipt of such notice, the Immediate Supervisor or Chief shall meet or arrange to meet with the Union and/or the grievant in an attempt to resolve the grievance.
+If within five (5) days after such meeting, the Union and/or the grievant and the Immediate Supervisor or Chief have failed to agree upon resolution of the grievance, the Union and/or the grievant may elect to proceed to the next level.
+Should the individual in which the alleged infraction occurred be the Chief, the grievance, if not resolved at Step 1, shall advance directly to Step 3.